-Measles – also known as Rubeola is a viral infection affecting the respiratory system.
-Measles is endemic in nature i.e. the infection is contagiously present in a community and several people are resistant against the disease.
-Once a person is infected by measles, they obtain the resistance against the infection for the rest of their life.
+Measles symptoms – also known as Rubeola is a viral infections affecting the respiratory system.
+Measles is endemic in nature i.e. the infection is contagiously present in a community and several people are resistant to the disease.
+Once a person is infected by measles, they obtain resistance against the infection for the rest of their life.
 It is very unlikely to get infected by the virus for the second time.
 Read on to know more about measles symptoms, causes, and treatment.

 Overview (Measles Meaning)